For presenting nymphs and streamers to river trout, fly line sucks. There, I said it. Now I have to defend it.

 Another common reaction to this rig is, “Why not just use a spinning rod?”
 That’s fair too.
 I’ve tried it, but it’s actually much less effective and a lot less fun.
 Retrieving by hand and using a long rod allows for more versatility and efficiency of presentation.

 When I first saw the Mono Rig used for tight line nymphing, I was intrigued.
 When I first used it, I thought it was fun — and that’s where I’ve been ever since.
-I simply enjoy fishing the long Mono Rig because it presents me with more options for greater control over where my flies go and what they look like to the fish.
+I enjoy fishing the long Mono Rig because it presents me with more options for greater control over where my flies go and what they look like to the fish.
 And then I catch more trout.

 Problems and More